Dr. Francesco Stipo

 He published two books entitled: World Federalist Manifesto.
 Guide to Political Globalization, and United Nations Reorganization.
 The Unification of the U.N.
 System, and was a co-author of the USA Club of Rome report The Future of the Western Hemisphere.

-In March 2008 was invited to speak at the United Nations where he delivered a speech on U.N.
+In March 2008, he was invited to speak at the United Nations on U.N.
 Reform.
-In November 2009 he addressed the National Press Club in Washington D.C. on global governance and in September 2011 he addressed the National Academy of Sciences.
-He gave several public speeches on global governance to international organizations and think tanks such as the Organization of American States, Harvard University, the East-West Center and the Houston Committee on Foreign Relations, and was interviewed on national
+In April 2014, he addressed the National Press Club in Washington D.C. on global governance, with the President of the Centre for International Governance Innovation and the Vice President of the United Nations Foundation (see the above picture).
+He gave several public speeches on global governance to international organizations and think tanks such as the Organization of American States, Harvard University, and the East-West Center, and was interviewed on national

 media.
-Dr. Stipo is an active member of the National Press Club and the Atlantic Council of the United States.
+Dr. Stipo is an active member of the National Press Club and the Pacific Council on International Policy.
 Between 2008 and 2012 he was Director of the India-U.S. Chamber of Commerce of Florida.
-In August 2012 he was elected as a Fellow of the World Academy of Art and Science for his contribution in the field of social sciences.
-In June 2014 he was invited to join the Bretton Woods Committee, the network of prominent global citizens that supports the Bretton Woods Institutions (World Bank and International Monetary Fund).
-In 2016 he founded the Houston Energy Club and in December of the same year he organized the first Latin America Energy Forum.
+In August 2012, at age 39, he was elected as a Fellow of the World Academy of Art and Science for his contribution in the field of social sciences.
+In June 2014, he was invited to join the Bretton Woods Committee, the network of prominent global citizens that supports the Bretton Woods Institutions (World Bank and International Monetary Fund).
+In 2016, he founded the Houston Energy Club, becoming its President and CEO.

 Additional information with links to his speeches and articles can be found here.